 Within the framework of standards set at the time a proposal is submitted, development should seek to minimise resource use, exceed minimum standards for energy efficiency and seek to be carbon neutral, thereby contributing to reducing the effects of climate change.

-Development will not be supported where it is of poor design that has an adverse impact on the character of the area.
-To ensure good sustainable design is achieved development should be designed to take account of, and will be assessed against, the following criteria:
+Development will be supported where it is of good design and does not have an adverse impact on the character of the area.
+To ensure good, sustainable design is achieved, development proposals should address the following where relevant: